Bina Venkataraman

-Bina Venkataraman (born October 11, 1979) is an American science policy expert and journalist.
-She is currently the Editorial Page Editor of The Boston Globe and a fellow at the New America Foundation.
-She previously served as a senior advisor for Climate Change Innovation under President Barack Obama's administration and advised the President's Council of Advisors on Science and Technology on the Ebola epidemic.
+Bina Venkataraman (born October 11, 1979) is an American science policy expert, author, and journalist.
+She is currently a columnist at The Washington Post.
+She previously served as the editorial page editor of The Boston Globe and as a senior advisor for climate change innovation under President Barack Obama's administration.
+She also advised the President's Council of Advisors on Science and Technology and has taught at MIT and the Harvard Kennedy School.

 Early life and career

 Venkataraman was born in 1979 to Indian immigrants and grew up in Wooster, Ohio.
 She was valedictorian of her class at Wooster High School.